CNC-lathe/digital-dashboard/README.md

 ```

 ## Testing Instructions
-You can run the test suite with the following command:
+You can run the integration test with the following command:
 ```
-pytest tests
+python tests/test_integration.py
 ```